percona/pmm/docs/advisors/develop_advisor_checks.md

 - **Name** (string, required): defines machine-readable name (ID).
 - **Summary** (string, required): defines short human-readable description.
 - **Description** (string, required): defines long human-readable description.
 - **Family** (string, required): specifies one of the supported database families: MYSQL, POSTGRESQL, MONGODB.
-This field is only available for Advisor checks v.2, created for PMM 2.28 and later.
+This field is only available for Advisor checks v.2.
 - **Advisor** (string, required): specifies the advisor to which this check belongs.
 For local environments, specify **dev**.
 - **Interval** (string/enum, optional): defines running interval.
 Can be one of the predefined intervals in the UI: Standard, Frequent, Rare.
 - **Queries** (array, required): contains items that specify queries.